Do I need a visa?

 How do I get involved?

 There are a number of ways in which students can get information about the program.
-If your school hosts a Study USA student, they will be a great wealth of information about life in Northern Ireland.
-Study USA host schools will also have information available through their study abroad office.
-You can also get in touch with ACCU, by emailing: intern4@accunet.org
+If your school is currently hosting a student from Northern Ireland who is participating in the Study USA program, that individual can be a great wealth of information about life in Northern Ireland.
+You can also view information about opportunities for engagement in Northern Ireland on The British Council website and the Queens University website.

 Participants can apply to study for one semester or one academic year.
-As places are limited, those who apply for a full year may be offered one semester.
+As placements are limited, those who apply for a full year may only be offered one semester.
 Placement in the spring semester is limited.
+You are encouraged to review the academic calendar for each of the schools you are considering to learn more about specific start and end dates for international students.

-This is very unlikely; often multiple Irish American Scholars will be placed in the same institution.
-Also many other study abroad students will be in attendance at universities in Northern Ireland.
+This is very unlikely; often multiple Irish American Scholars will be placed at the same institution where you are studying.
+Also, many other IAS students–and other study abroad students from the U.S.–are likely to be studying in Northern Ireland while you are there.

 What is the currency in Northern Ireland?

-If students decide to travel south of the boarder in their free time the Euro is the currency in the south of Ireland.
+If students decide to travel south of the boarder in their free time the Euro is the currency in the Republic of Ireland.

 Where will I live?

 There are many options for living arrangements for Irish American scholars.
-More detailed information can be found in our “Living at” section of the website.
+Detailed information can be found through the websites of the participating Northern Ireland institutions.

 What are classes like?